New South Wales T set: Concord derailment

-In 1998, set T73 and T84 (D6114-N5114-N5113-D6113-D6174-N5174-N5173-D6173) derailed at Concord West, with the train coming off the tracks and rolling onto Queen Street, the closest street to the station area.
+On 9 June 1998, set T73 and T84 (D6114–N5114–N5113–D6113–D6174–N5174–N5173–D6173) derailed at Concord West, with the train coming off the tracks and rolling onto Queen Street, the closest street to the station area.
 The driver failed to slow down for a turnout, which caused the derailment.
-Driving trailer car D6114 was written off due to extensive damage, with spare driving trailer car D6287 subsequently replacing it, while the rest of the cars were repaired and rerturned to service, with T73 still retaining its target number, and T84 being eventually renumbered T53.
+Driving trailer car D6114 was written off due to extensive damage, with spare driving trailer car D6287 subsequently replacing it, while the rest of the cars were repaired and returned to service, with T73 still retaining its target number, and T84 being eventually renumbered T53.
 Much like the example with N5159 (see below), motor car N5114 also had some of its side panels replaced.

 Kingsgrove derailment

-On 6 October 2000, T30 suffered a derailment near Kingsgrove station, which involved three carriages landing on their side.
+On 6 October 2000, T30 derailed near Kingsgrove station, which involved three carriages landing on their side.
 It was revealed that the derailment was caused by hot weather which made the tracks buckle.
 Some panels on the side of the carriages had to be replaced; this is most notably seen on N5159.